pulumi/docs/content/docs/reference/programming-model.md

 The right-hand side of a stack export can be a regular JavaScript value, an [Output](#outputs), or a `Promise`.
 The actual value will be resolved at the end of `pulumi up`.

-Stack exports are JSON serialized, though quotes are removed when exporting just a string value.
+Stack exports are JSON-serialized, though quotes are removed when exporting a string value.
 For example:

 {{< langchoose >}}